rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-classic-assemly.md

         <img src="/assets/images/assembly/bottomPlate/assemblewheel.jpg" alt="" style="max-width:500px;"/>
     </a>

     Then you can directly put the wheel on, use the hex key to tight the wheels.
-Note that it is necessary to leave a nominal space between the wheel and the screw head of the motor, as depicted in the image below.
+Note that it is necessary to leave a bit of space between the wheel and the screw head of the motor, as depicted in the image below, otherwise the wheel hub will rub against the screws holding the motor causing excess friction or jamming the motors.

     <div class="popup-gallery">
         <a href="/assets/images/assembly/bottomPlate/wheelon1.jpg" title="Mount the wheel on 1"><img src="/assets/images/assembly/bottomPlate/wheelon1.jpg" width="340" height="300"></a>